Foundlings

 EXAMPLES: There follow some links to images of original records dealing with foundlings from several Sicilian and Italian towns, in various years.
 They're presented here to show different approaches to the records, to shed some light on the lives of these children, and finally, to celebrate their existence.

-Click on a name below for the foundling's record.
+Click on a name below for the foundling's case study.

 LIBERTINO LO GUASTO ~ from his age of fifty years, given on his 1846 death records, he was born in about 1796 in Serradifalco, Caltanissetta Province, Kingdom of Sicily.
 His birth or baptism records were not found, but this foundling survived and eventually married.
 He was a contadino (peasant sharecropper), and was my great-great-great-grandfather.
 He had many other known descendants (four hundred eighty-six, by my count), and the surname in the United States has been modified to Lo Quasto and Loquasto.